kodecocodes/swift-algorithm-club/Karatsuba Multiplication/README.markdown

 }
 ```

 The double for loop is the culprit!
+By comparing each of the digits (as is necessary!) we set ourselves up for an **O(n^2)** running time.
 So Long Multiplication might not be the best algorithm after all.
 Can we do better?

 ## Karatsuba Multiplication